Procurement Performance & Development

 Being agile is to be more fluid and flexible.
 The speed is partly achieved by improving the quality of the engagements with stakeholders and being less rigid in designing tight specifications, allowing for more scope for innovation when approaching suppliers.

 Agile requires a much more collaborative and outcome-based approach involving continuous team interaction.
-This helps in ensuring business requirements are well understood by bidders at the point of the RFP release, and, as a result, due dates are met, and there is a shortening of the overall timeline.
+This helps to ensure business requirements are well understood by bidders at the point of the RFP release, and, as a result, due dates are met, and there is a shortening of the overall timeline.

 Suppliers are more likely to commit to the requirements they took part in.